PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-12/testing-simulation-lab.md

 * Application

-1. You can deploy the Node.js API app to the K8s cluster with the following commands:
+1. You can deploy the Node.js API app to the K8s cluster with the following commands

 ```shell
 cd Chapter-12